-Please note that the expenses shown in the table are meant to highlight your ongoing costs only and do not reflect any transaction costs, such as sales charges (loads) on purchase or redemption payments.
+Please note that the expenses shown in the table are meant to highlight your ongoing costs only.
 Therefore, the second section of the table is useful in comparing ongoing costs only, and will not help you determine the relative total costs of owning different funds.
-In addition, if these transaction costs were included, your costs would have been higher.